Frequently Asked Questions

 Where do parents/caregivers stay?

-Each patient in the Comprehensive Inpatient Rehabilitation Unit (CIRU) has a private room with a sofa that coverts to a bed for up to two family members wishing to stay with their child.
+Each patient in the Inpatient Rehabilitation Program has a private room with a sofa that coverts to a bed for up to two family members wishing to stay with their child.

-What documentation is necessary for transferring your patient to Comprehensive Inpatient Rehabilitation Unit?
+What documentation is necessary for transferring your patient to Inpatient Rehabilitation Program?

 To ensure that your patient will receive appropriate and efficient medical attention up on his/her arrival to inpatient rehabilitation, specific documents must accompany the patient when he/she is transferred to our rehabilitation facility.
 A complete copy of the patient's chart should include: progress notes, M.D. orders, flow sheets, radiology notes, surgical reports, consults, MAR, CT films, MRI films, X-rays, discharge summary and transfer orders.
 If you have any questions, please contact one of our clinical evaluators.

-How do I find out if a patient in our hospital is appropriate for your Comprehensive Inpatient Rehabilitation Unit?
+How do I find out if a patient in our hospital is appropriate for your Inpatient Rehabilitation Program?

 Make a referral to one of our clinical evaluators by contacting 404-785-2274 or using our online referral form.